-According to the American Psychiatric Association, you might have Social Anxiety Disorder if you:
+According to the American Psychiatric Association, you might have social anxiety if you experience the following:

-- Experience fear or anxiety in social settings.
+- Feeling anxious or afraid in social settings.
 You might feel extremely self-conscious, like others are judging or scrutinizing your every move.
 For an adult, this might happen on a first date or a job interview, or when meeting someone for the first time, delivering an oral presentation, or speaking in a class or meeting.
-In children, the phobic/avoidant behaviors must occur in settings with peers — rather than adult interactions — and will be expressed in terms of age appropriate distress, such as cringing, crying, or just generally displaying obvious fear or discomfort.
+In children, these behaviors must occur in settings with peers — rather than adult interactions — and will be expressed in terms of age appropriate distress, such as cringing, crying, or just generally displaying obvious fear or discomfort.

-- Worry excessively that you’ll reveal your anxiety and be rejected by others
+- Worrying quite a bit that you’ll reveal your anxiety and be rejected by others

-- Painfully or reluctantly endure social interaction — or avoid it altogether
+- Painfully or reluctantly enduring social interaction — or avoiding it altogether

-- Experience fear and anxiety that’s grossly disproportionate to the actual situation
+- Experiencing fear or anxiety that’s disproportionate to the actual situation

-- Have fear, anxiety, or other distress around social situations that persist for six months or longer
+- Having fear, anxiety, or other distress around social situations that persist for six months or longer

-- Find that your personal life, relationships, or career are negatively affected.
+- Finding that your personal life, relationships, or career are negatively affected.
 In other words, your anxiety makes it quite difficult for you to function in day-to-day life.

-For a diagnosis, these symptoms must be present for six months or longer and not be better explained by another mental health or medical diagnosis.
+For a diagnosis of Social Anxiety Disorder, these symptoms must be present for six months or longer and not be better explained by another mental health or medical diagnosis.

-Introverts, in my practice, struggle so much with social anxiety because of their propensity to overthink and overanalyze situations.
-They find themselves caught in a cycle of planning out a conversation only to have it go differently than their script.
+Social anxiety can be excruciating.
+Introverts, in my practice, struggle with it because they tend to overthink and overanalyze situations.
+They may find themselves caught in a cycle of planning out a conversation only to have it go differently than their script.
 This puts them on the spot — an introvert’s nightmare — and creates a high level of anxiety.

-They then fall into the trap of mind-reading.
+They then may fall into the trap of mind-reading.
 Mind-reading is what some therapies, like Dialectical Behavioral Therapy, call “thinking errors.”
-These patterns of thinking can be helpful in some situations, but when overused, they become harmful.
+These patterns of thinking can be helpful in some situations, but when overused, can actually be quite harmful.

-Many introverts are particularly vulnerable to the “error” of mind-reading because they’re so good at attuning to others’ body language, emotions, and energy that it feels like they always know what someone else is thinking — even though they don’t actually possess telepathy.
+Many introverts (especially highly sensitive introverts) are particularly vulnerable to the “error” of mind-reading because they’re so good at attuning to others’ body language, emotions, and energy that it feels like they always know what someone else is thinking — even though they don’t actually possess telepathy.

-When a conversation goes off-script and anxiety is heightened, introverts often assume others are thinking critically of them and take this assumption as fact.
-The thoughts of “now he thinks I’m an idiot” — though perhaps false — create even more anxiety.
+When a conversation goes off-script and anxiety is heightened, introverts may assume others are thinking critically of them and take this assumption as fact.
+The thoughts of “now he thinks I’m an idiot” — though most likely false — create even more anxiety.
 It’s a vicious and debilitating cycle.

 The Power of Fixing Thinking Errors